-Programmable speech coding strategies: ACE[TM], SPEAK and CIS with a wide range of programmable parameters available for user's selection on the same processor
+Programmable speech coding strategies: ACETM, SPEAK and CIS with a wide range of programmable parameters available for user's selection on the same processor (cochlear implant only, not Acoustic Component).

-Up to 22 high-resolution band-pass filters provide spectral energy estimates over the frequency range 100 to 8000Hz, depending on the program settings.
+Up to 22 high-resolution bandpass filters provide spectral energy estimates over the frequency range 100 to 8000 Hz, depending on the program settings.
 Filters with the maximum outputs can be selected.
 These can be varied.
 The program determines the filters selected and hence the electrodes stimulated.